jsimonrichard/ds2-problematic-internet-use/report/report.typ

 === Sleep Disturbance Scale
 The Sleep Disturbance Scale captures data sleep disorders in children, using a scale to categorize them.
 There are a total of two features under this scale, the Total Raw Score and Total T SCore.
-The season of when this data was captured is also included and is also evenly distributed, which is consistent with other seaosonality features in the dataset.
+The season of when this data was captured is also included and is also evenly distributed, which is consistent with other seasonality features in the dataset.

 Histograms were created to show the Raw score and the Total score.

 #figure(